-A very good strategy.
+And that’s a very good strategy.
 Under the Red Cloud packs an almost progressive mix of different metal genres.
-Between Gothic Metal, Melodic Death Metal, Folk Metal and a pinch of Black Metal, you will most likely find something to your taste.
-This to say that Amorphis have skilfully sewn all this together into a coherent amalgam of things, true to their own sound.
+Between Gothic Metal, Melodic Death Metal, Folk Metal, and a pinch of Black Metal, you will most likely find something to your taste.
+This is to say that Amorphis have skilfully sewn all this together into a coherent amalgam of things, true to their own sound.
 Something we already saw in the making in their former records, now being refined in their 12th studio album.

 And it is still full steam ahead after all this time.
-The founding members Esa Holopainen (lead guitar), Tomi Koivusaari (rhythm guitar) and Jan Rechberger (percussion) are still or again with the band and all other members have been with the band for many years as well.
+The founding members Esa Holopainen (lead guitar), Tomi Koivusaari (rhythm guitar), and Jan Rechberger (drums) are still or again with the band.
+And all other members have been with the band for many years as well.
 Impressive!
 Not many gigs can show that kind of record.

-Well, just start at the beginning: Under The Red Cloud (the title song) just leads right off with a stellar keyboard interlude.
-Starting slowly, building momentum and then taking off like a rocket.
-And you know what?
-This is (kind of) funny.
-You always expect the female front to kick in like a good Gothic Metal gig must, but it is a male outfit.
-And this first track features one of the rare solos – keyboard and guitar combined.
-I love it, captures you straight.
+Now, Under The Red Cloud (the title song) just leads right off with a stellar keyboard ditty.
+And after building some momentum, it takes off like a rocket.
+And funny enough, you always expect the female front to kick in like a good Gothic Metal gig must.
+But it is and always was a male outfit.
+Well, almost, the last track White Night indeed includes some female vocals.
+But this first track features one of the rare solos – keyboard and guitar combined.
+And that captures yer attention straight away.

 Then The Four Wise Ones come along.
 Finnish Melodeath at its best – in the beginning – but later morphing to Gothic Metal and back again to Death Metal towards the end.
-Some atmospheric interludes included.
-And what a contrast to the first track.
-Absolutely great, I love it.
+And what a great contrast to the first track.

-As hinted above – we have some Bad Blood.
-‘Cause if you are overheating the Pop Machine nothing good will happen to your metal.
+As hinted above, we have some Bad Blood.
+Because, if the Pop Machine is overheating, nothing good will happen to your metal.
 Not bad yet, but this one almost went tits up.
-This for the same reason that I am not such a big fan of Amaranthe and their Pop Metal style – just missing the crunch in a sea of poppy madness.
-But then very quickly, Amorphis redeem themselves with The Skull – very good Gothic Metal of the Symphonic kind.
+This is for the same reason that I am not such a big fan of Amaranthe and their Pop Metal style.
+But then very quickly, Amorphis redeem themselves with The Skull.
+Some very good Gothic Metal of the Symphonic kind, indeed.

-After that Under The Red Cloud starts to get even more interesting: The band around Esa Holopainen and vocalist Tomi Joutsen graces us with wafts of oriental scents moving in, hitting the #metal stench with a vengeance in Death of a King.
-This track features a pretty solid riff, good one.
-By the way, Esa has no relation to Nightwish‘s Tuomas Holopainen.
+After that Under The Red Cloud starts to get even more interesting.
+The band around Esa Holopainen and vocalist Tomi Joutsen graces us with wafts of oriental scents, hitting the metal stench with a vengeance in Death of a King.
+This track features a pretty solid riff.
+Good one.

 Enemy At the Gates gets us to rockier shores, again with oriental flavored metal, after some weaker, more mainstream songs just before.
 But then Amorphis goes Folk Metal on me with Tree of Ages.
 Holy Cow!
 A catchy tune, first going instrumental, then underlined with growls, just to switch to clear vocals later.
-Reminiscent of Eluveitie in a way – really skillfully done and keeping the boredom away.
+And this is all a bit reminiscent of Eluveitie in a way.
 And you will find another pretty cool riff in there, somewhat towards the end.

-If you are listening to the extended version, try out Winter’s Sleep in the bonus tracks.
+Oh, and if you are listening to the extended version, try out Winter’s Sleep in the bonus tracks.
 Kind of a ballad Amorphis style.
-I am not sure why this did not make it into main set of songs.
+I am not sure why this did not make it into the main set of songs.
 What a pity.